top of page

 Consider boarding at Geneva Station to avoid, steps, ramps, tunnels, and ‘track anxiety’.
 There is inside seating and washroom facilities.There is free daily parking just steps from the station available after 8:30am on weekdays with no restrictions on weekends.

-Furthermore, a Metra customer service attendant is on premise from 5am to 9pm on weekdays available for ticketing and boarding information.
+Furthermore, a Metra customer service attendant is on premise in Geneva from 5am to 9pm on weekdays available for ticketing and boarding information.

 In October 2025, Metra extended Geneva station hours to 9pm on weekdays.
 Previously, the station closed at 1pm.
 Please note that the Geneva station is closed on weekends.